 "Absolute Majority" means the number of: (a) Councillors which is greater than half the total number of Councillors of Council; and (b) members of a Delegated Committee which is greater than half the total number of members of the Delegated Committee.
-"Act" means t he Local Government Act 2020.
-"Additional Council Meeting" means a a meeting called in accordance with rule 18.
-"Advisory Committee" any body established by Council to provide o it in a particular case or generally.
-"Agenda" busines he notice of a Council Meeting setting out the s to be transacted at the meeting and includes d Agenda.
+"Act" means tl he Local Government Act 2020.
+"Additional Council Meeting" means a meeting called in accordance with rule 18.
+"Advisory Committee" means any body established by Council to provide advice to it in a particular case or generally.
+"Agenda" means the notice of a Council Meeting setting out the business to be transacted at the meeting and includes a revised Agenda.